taikedz/tinyrss-dockers/README.md

 # TinyRSS with Docker Compose

-An excercise using Docker compose to make a TinyRSS installation, and manage it.
+An excercise using Docker Compose to make a TinyRSS installation, and manage it.

 ## Containers